christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 These activation patching results shed light on what’s happening inside attention heads across layers.
 Again, each attention head does two key things: **1)** deciding where to move information (governed by the attention pattern, which the QK vectors control) and **2)** deciding what information to move (handled by the V vectors, influenced by the OV vectors).
 By isolating either the attention pattern or the value vectors through patching, we can tease apart which factor is more crucial.

 Let’s start with the `z` plot (output vector).
 Patching outputs from certain heads noticeably  shifts the models' output from `box` to `basket`, particularly in the last 5-10 layers.
 The behavior is very distributed, but specifically, L16H7, L17H6, L22H2, L22H4 and L25H4 have the largest positive impact, along with L0H1, L3H1, L6H1, L8H1 (all previous layers have the same head, very interesting), L12H2, L14H3, L17H3, L16H2, L20H2, and L23H5 having the largest negative impact.
 Now, looking at the `q` plot (Q vectors), we see familar negative heads.
 This suggests that modifying the focus of these queries is pretty impactful for steering the model away from less accurate outputs.
 This signal pops up across early, mid, and late layers, possibly as the model navigates true belief alignment.
 The `k` plot (K vectors) is less clear, though L14H1 and L17H2 seem to matter.
 For the `v` plot (V vectors), certain heads like L22H1 and L22H2 are particularly important.
 Vs are the actual information passed on after attention, so heads with impactful V vectors directly shape the model’s final output.

 When we compare across the plots, a few heads consistently stand out, while others are more specialized—focusing on either Qs, Ks, or Vs. L23H5 impacts both the output and Qs, while head 2 is more influential on Ks and Vs. It’s fascinating to see how different heads specialize: some heads prioritize token alignment (through Q and K), while others are focused on aggregating and relaying information (through V and Z).

+Examining Q plot, layer 17 head 3, the patched activation is indicating a subtle negative activation.
+In the same layer and head's QKV plot from the iterative attention head analysis, `box` shows the highest activations with lower activations for `John` early in the sequence.
+Moderate activations for initial context and action words throughout the sequence.
+This suggests the model is actively balancing between different perspectives and factual grounding (the belief vs. reality contrast).

+By this point in the sequence, it seems the model has deduced that `box` doesn’t heavily attend to `John`, a relationship the patch highlights with that faint red activation.
+It’s also worth noting how this insight carries forward, flowing into layer 22, head 4, where the model continues to refine this nuanced “belief adjustment” with highest confidence as it learns.

 Broadly speaking, models learn to interpret contextual relationships, which helps them understand cause and effect (John initially places the cat on the basket and then leaves the room, Mark then moves the cat to the box after John has left).
 Their Qs and Ks work together to determine which parts of the input each head attends to.